How Timber Is Measured: A Practical Guide for Buyers and Builders

 Common Costly Mistake

 Designing structures using nominal sizes without checking actual dimensions can lead to serious alignment and structural issues.
 A 2×4 is not 2 inches by 4 inches— always design with actual sizes for accurate calculations.
+This is probably the single most frequent error I see in DIY plans—it's easy to forget, and the consequences range from a slightly wobbly shelf to a wall that just won't sit square.

 Timber Measurement Calculator